Coxsackie viral infection in Infant/Neonate

 Herpangina is another clinical syndrome that has been associated with the coxsackieviruses.
 Patients frequently have fever, sore throat, and headache.
 This is followed over the course of hours to days by an eruption on the soft palate, uvula, and tonsils.
 The eruption begins as macules that progress to papules and then to vesicles.

 Coxsackieviruses can result in a variety of neurological manifestations, including acute viral meningitis.
 Patients present acutely or subacutely with headache.
 Fever, chills, and meningismus may or may not be present.
 Patients may have concomitant pharyngitis.
 Encephalitis due to coxsackieviruses has also been reported.
 Symptoms may be mild or severe and be associated with seizures or coma.
 There has been an association made between a serotype of coxsackievirus and acute flaccid paralysis, with symptoms similar to poliomyelitis.

 Coxsackieviruses can cause pleurodynia (an acute infection of skeletal muscle).
 Patients have fever and sharp pain in the chest and upper abdomen.
-Certain serotypes can also cause myopericarditis.
+Certain serotypes can also cause myopericarditis and dilated cardiomyopathy.

 B97.11 – Coxsackievirus as the cause of diseases classified elsewhere